 - Easily Upload Content: Typepad allows users to create and upload content from the dashboard easily.
-It allows quick posting of content within a few simple steps.
+It will enable the quick posting of content within a few simple steps.

-- SEO Friendly: It comes equipped with SEO tools that enable the user to optimize the content as per the best practices of search engine optimization.
+- SEO Friendly: It comes equipped with SEO tools that enable the user to optimize the content per the best search engine optimization practices.

 - Live Video and Audio: Typepad allows bloggers to stream live video or audio broadcasts to their followers.
-It allows blog owners to connect with their audience and get feedback in real-time.
+It will enable business owners to connect with their audience and get real-time feedback.

-- Easy Monetization: Typepad offers several monetization options for users.
-This includes Amazon affiliate links, and Google Ads, among others.
+- Easy Monetization: Typepad offers several monetization options for users, including Amazon affiliate links and Google Ads.
 Users can also receive donations through the PayPal tip jar.

-- Users can leverage the blog analytics to identify the response to content.
-From finding the number of visitors to the locations where the content got greater traction, it provides a plethora of actionable insights.
+- Users can leverage blog analytics to identify the response to content.
+It provides many actionable insights from finding the number of visitors to the locations where the content got more traction.

 - It offers a healthy bank of themes that you can customize easily.